Aircoookie/WLED-Docs/docs/interfaces/http-api.md

 WLED's HTTP API allows you to set many properties of your lights, even more than the index page UI supports, via a simple GET web request.

+!!! help
     _Unsure how all this API stuff works?
 Check out [this amazing guide](https://tynick.com/blog/01-28-2020/controlling-wled-with-raspberry-pi-using-the-wled-api/) by tynick!_

 **Notice: While this API is not deprecated, it is highly recommended to use the [JSON API](/interfaces/json-api) instead of the HTTP API for new integrations, as it is structured in a better way and allows efficient use of newer features like segments, presets, and playlists.**